Basic Information

 Protein expression analysis of tumor cells

-B16-F10-OVA cells were subcutaneously transplanted into C57BL/6 mice , and on 18 days post inoculation, tumor cells were harvested and assessed for OVA expression by flow cytometry.
+B16-F10-OVA cells were subcutaneously transplanted into C57BL/6 mice.
+At the end of the experiment, tumor cells were harvested and assessed for OVA expression by flow cytometry.
 As shown, OVA was expressed on the surface of tumor cells.

 Ratio of tumor infiltrating lymphocytes

 Flow cytometry analysis of tumor infiltrating lymphocytes (TILs).
-Tumor cells were harvested in the 18 days of experiment.
+Tumor cells were harvested at the conclusion of the experiment.
 Flow cytometry analysis of the lymphocytes were performed to assess cell number and proportion changes compared to the wild-type B16-F10.
 CD4+ T cells, CD8+ T cells and Treg cells were increased, and the ratio of CD8+ T cells were significantly increased compared to the wild-type B16-F10.
 Therefore, B16-F10-OVA cells can be used for in vivo efficacy studies of immuno-oncology (I/O) therapeutics.
 Values are expressed as mean ± SEM.